specs as shared reality

-Agents do not share understanding in any mystical sense.
-They do not "align" by wanting the same thing.
-They align, when they align at all, by reading the same artifacts and being judged against the same boundaries.
+agents didn't share understanding in any mystical sense. they didn't "align" by wanting the same thing. when they aligned at all, it was by reading the same artifacts and being judged against the same boundaries.

-The spec is the closest thing an agent workflow has to common reality.
+the spec was the closest thing an agent workflow had to common reality.

-If the truth of the task only exists in conversation history, then the task does not have a durable truth.
+if the truth of the task only existed in conversation history, the task did not have a durable truth.

-Instead of asking whether the model "understood," the better question is: what artifact would make misunderstanding harder?
+that changed the epistemology of delivery. instead of asking whether the model "understood," the more useful question was: what artifact would make misunderstanding harder?

-Conversation history feels like shared reality because it is chronologically complete.
-That is not the same thing as being authoritative.
+conversation history felt like shared reality because it was chronologically complete. that wasn't the same thing as being authoritative.

 - draft ideas